AmericaColombiaSouth America

 Stroll Through Plaza de Bolivar

 Plaza de Bolivar is located in the centre of Bogota and is also called the heart of the city.
-It is just across the Gold museum.
-You might want to spend a lot of time in this neighbourhood because there are a bundle of historical locations in this area to explore.
+It is just across the Gold Museum.
+You might want to spend a lot of time in this neighbourhood because there are a bunch of historical locations in this area to explore.

 Know About Colombian History At The National Museum of Columbia